False Positives Raised by Quantum Readout Error Mitigation: Results

-where ${a^{\dagger}_{i}}$ and $a_{j}$ are Fermion creation and annihilation operators, and ${h_{pq}}$ and ${h^{pq}_{rs}}$ in Equation~\ref{eq-ham} refer to one- and two-body integral coefficients.
-Under fermion-to-qubit mapping such as Jordan-Wigner or Bravyi-Kitaev\cite{jw-bk-1, jw-bk-2, jw-bk-3, jw-bk-4} transformation, Equation \ref{eq-ham} is derived to

-where $\hat{P}_i$ are tensor products of Pauli operators (I, X, Y, Z).
-The exponential of above Pauli operators can then be mapped to quantum circuits using \textbf{Algorithm \ref{exp_to_circ}}.
-Similar procedures are implemented in VQE to construct the parametric wavefunction ansatz, as detailed in Appendix D.

-VQE and time evolution both suffer from quantum errors, while they show distinct characteristics.
-Previous studies reveal that VQE exhibits partial resilience to coherent errors\cite{vqe_noise_resilience, Kandala2017}.
-The variational optimization landscape allows parameter adjustments to compensate for systematic gate errors, effectively learning around certain noise sources.
-However, this resilience does not extend to stochastic noise or to initialization errors.
-Also, while Trotterization errors in QTE can be systematically overcome by introducing higher Trotter steps, additional deviations arise from QREM-induced bias when initialization is imperfect.
-A rigorous benchmark of both algorithms under mis-characterized read-out conditions is therefore necessary to reveal whether QREM bias can be learned or propagated, and to set practical thresholds for reliable molecular simulations on near-term hardware.
+Both the VQE and QTE suffer from quantum errors but show distinct characteristics.
+Previous studies reveal that VQE exhibits partial resilience to coherent errors through parameter optimization \cite{vqe_noise_resilience, Kandala2017}.
+However, whether this resilience extends to initialization errors is unclear.
+Similarly, although Trotterization errors in QTE can be systematically overcome by introducing higher Trotter steps, additional deviations can arise from QREM-induced bias when initialization is imperfect.
+Using simulation settings in Methods, we perform VQE with unitary coupled-cluster ansatz truncated at single and double excitations (UCCSD) and QTE for molecular systems to study the influence of QREM-induced errors.